miiazertyy/Discord-LLM-Selfbot/README.md

 > ⚠️ **Disclaimer**
 > Using this on a user account violates [Discord's Terms of Service](https://discord.com/terms) and may result in your account being banned.
 Only use this on an account you're willing to lose.
 I take no responsibility for any actions taken against your account.
-> It is highly recommended to use a Telegram Bot for commands to prevent banning
+> It is **strongly recommended** to control the bot exclusively through the Telegram controller — running commands directly on Discord creates selfbot-detectable activity on your account.

 ---

 ## ☮️ Features